TheJacksonLaboratory/ResourcesGuide/Organizing_projects.md

 **Rules of thumb for [a project-oriented workflow](https://rstats.wtf/project-oriented-workflow.html):**

 * Set up your project folder as a formal R project in RStudio, or the equivalent in other IDEs
+  * In Rstudio: set 'save workspace on exit' to 'never' (Preferences -> General)
 * Use standardized naming and structure following [community conventions](https://community.rstudio.com/t/best-practice-for-good-documented-reproducible-analysis/1995/)
 * Keep raw data separate from scripts and output (more details in [Acquiring and Sharing Data](Acquiring_and_sharing_data.html)
 * Treat input data as read-only and output as disposable.
 [Script everything](https://kbroman.org/steps2rr/pages/scripts.html), and [save scripts, not workspaces](https://rstats.wtf/save-source.html)